JFleming4/Sysc3303Project/README.txt

  - lose: (lose DATA 1 0) drops the first data packet and all subsequent packets (2, 3, 4, etc.)
  - dup: (dup DATA 1 2) duplicates the first data packet and every second subsequent packet (3, 5, 7, etc.)
  - delay: (delay DATA 1 0 69000) delays the first data packet and all subsequent packets (2, 3, 4, etc.) for 69 seconds.
+ - invop: (invop data 2) Send an invalid op code when you recieve data 2
+ - invtid: (invtid data 2) Send a packet invalid tid code and then the normal packet when you receive data 2
+ - extend: (extend data 1 4) - Extend every 4th Data Message with fake data.
  - normal: normal operation
  - help: "I need somebody!
 Help!
 Not just anybody!" – Lennon-McCartney.
 (You should know what this operation does)